cyb4x/cyb4x.github.io/_posts/2025-04-15-VulnLab-Baby.md

 ## Enumeration

 ### LDAP
+> LDAP (Lightweight Directory Access Protocol) is a protocol used to access and manage directory services over a network.
+Think of it as a system that helps organize and retrieve data in a networked environment, similar to how a phonebook organizes contact information.
+{: .prompt-tip }

 After identifying that port 389 (LDAP) is open during initial scanning, I proceeded to enumerate the LDAP service.
 I started by checking for anonymous access, which was enabled and allowed me to retrieve useful domain information.

 **Anonymous Access**